CATS-Lab/Filed-Experiment-Data-ULTra-AV/README.md

 - **Argoverse 2 Motion Forecasting Dataset** [8].
 Collected from Austin in Texas, Detroit in Michigan, Miami in Florida, Pittsburgh in Pennsylvania, Palo Alto in California, and Washington, D.C. by Argo AI with researchers from Carnegie Mellon University and the Georgia Institute of Technology.
 Available at -
   - [Argoverse 2 Motion Forcasting Dataset](https://www.argoverse.org/av2.html)

-For more details of the datasets, please refer to the reference and our paper.
+For more details on the datasets, please refer to the reference and our paper.

 ## Installation

-All the data are provided by CSV format.
+All the data are provided in CSV format.
 If you want to run our source code, please make sure you follow the prerequisites below:

 1. **Python 3** - Ensure you have a Python 3 environment set up.
 2. **Required Packages** - Install all necessary packages listed in the `requirements.txt` file.